MicrosoftDocs/cpp-docs/docs/cppcx/to-vector-function.md

 ```

 #### Parameters
- `T`
+*T*<br/>
 The template type parameter.

- `v`
+*v*<br/>
 An IVector or IVectorView interface that provides access to an underlying Vector or VectorView object.

 ### Return Value